 - Attend and participate in at least 6 of the 8 online meetings

-- Complete homework consisting of quizzes and short written assignments
+- Complete homework consisting of short written assignments

 - Develop, modify, and track progress on a behavior plan throughout the course